mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/on-prem/index.md

 ### On Premise Provider

-Once you have both `cluster.yaml` file and `inventory.yaml` file, you need to add a provisioner for your provider.
+Once you have both `cluster.yaml` file and `inventory.yaml` file, you must add a provisioner for your provider.
 Follow these steps:

 Make sure you have selected a workspace - for example the "Default Workspace".